kyljgr/shippy/SOW.md

 ### Project Objective:

-[Briefly describe the goal of the project.
-What problem are you trying to solve or what functionality are you aiming to achieve?]
+[comment]: # ([Briefly describe the goal of the project.
+What problem are you trying to solve or what functionality are you aiming to achieve?])

 A simple battleship type game run via the command line.